michaeldmoore/michaeldmoore-multistat-panel/README.md

->This panel was developed for as a table-like panel for presenting bar charts, providing some useful additions particularly suited to process control/monitoring dashboards.
+This panel was developed for as a table-like panel for presenting bar charts, providing some useful additions particularly suited to process control/monitoring dashboards.
 Singlestat displays a single metric from time series data set, with optional threshold-related coloring etc.  Multistat builds on this base, displaying query data in the form of a bar graph  with adding optional upper and lower hard limits.
+Plus a lot, lot more....